dotnet/msbuild/documentation/high-level-introduction.md

 ### Libraries

 Many parts of the build involve invoking outside tools or operations that would be burdensome to write in XML.
-Task assemblies allow extension of the msbuild by defining types in a C# library that can be called by msbuild targets.
+Task assemblies allow extension of the MSBuild by defining types in a C# library that can be called by MSBuild targets.

 - Task Assemblies (.dll)
   - These files are generally provided by the SDKs
-  - These are C# libraries which reference various msbuild libraries
+  - These are C# libraries which reference various MSBuild libraries
   - These define [tasks](#MSBuild-Tasks) which can be invoked inside defined targets to carry out parts of the builds.
-  - They are loaded when other msbuild files use `UsingTask` nodes
+  - They are loaded when other MSBuild files use `UsingTask` nodes

 ## Data

-- There is only one data type in msbuild for values.
+- There is only one data type in MSBuild for values.
 Everything is a string.
-- msbuild distinguished between two types of data, properties and items:
+- MSBuild distinguished between two types of data, properties and items:
   - Properties are single named elements
     - Think of accessing into a Dictionary<string, string> with the name type being the key
     - They are defined in PropertyGroups